hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_stylized_illustration_of_a_f_081b7e0f-3c00-428b-8549-8ca19f7e7cdf-0_3.content.md

 - [How to Stay Focused and Motivated Throughout the Day](#)

 ## Contact Us
 If you have any questions or feedback, please don't hesitate to reach out to us.
 We'd love to hear from you!
-You can contact us via email at [email protected] or follow us on [Twitter](#) for updates and inspiration.
+You can contact us via email at me@pavolhejny.com or follow us on [Twitter](#) for updates and inspiration.

 Thank you for visiting our website.
 We hope our wallpaper inspires you to create your own futuristic workspace and achieve your productivity goals!